mn-mde-edfi/MDE-EdFi-Documentation/README.md

 - [SIS and Vendor Test Plan](sis_test_plan_a_toc.md)
 - [Sandbox Certification Scenarios](sandbox_cert_a_toc.md)

+### School Year 2021-2022 Additions
+Adding MCCC and Digital Equity into Ed-Fi requires many of the same resources as the MARSS collection, therefore the certification scenarios added for SY2022 are frequently similar.
+Over time, MDE will cross-reference scenarios to each other in the markdown versions of these documents.

 ## Additional Documentation
 We will also use this repository to store additional documentation and links that may be useful to Districts and Vendors.
 See the following:
 - [Descriptors and Resources](descriptors_resources.md).
 This document contains additional information about specific descriptors and data resources that can prove useful in understanding the system.